-Children are taught the names of the United Kingdom and countries in Europe and can identify these on maps and from their flags.
-They learn to identify key features of coastal areas and how people enjoy these features, such as at the beach.
+Children are taught the names of the countries of the United Kingdom and countries in Europe and can identify these on maps and from their flags.
 The children are taught the names of the continents and some of the countries in those continents and can write sentences about them, using an atlas to locate them.
 They are aware that there are other countries in the world, other than France, where French is the first language and are beginning to understand why.
 We learn about features of towns and cities.
-We also learn about directions and construct simple ordinance survey maps to give and follow directions.